wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 	![Registered users in on-premises database][HCTestShowMemberDb]

-You have now created and deployed an ASP.NET web site that uses a hybrid connection between a web site in the Azure cloud and an on-premises SQL Server database.
+You have now created and deployed an ASP.NET web application that uses a hybrid connection between a web app in the Azure cloud and an on-premises SQL Server database.
 Congratulations!

 ## See Also ##
 [Hybrid Connections overview](/documentation/articles/integration-hybrid-connection-overview/)